 UK Electronic Communications Act

 The parties involved in e-business need to know that, if a dispute arises, the Courts will treat electronic evidence in a similar fashion to the way they treat paper evidence for paper-based transactions.
-The Electronic Communciations Act states that an electronic signature shall be admissable in evidence in court in relation to any question as to the authenticity of the communciation with which the signature is associated.
-You can learn more about this Act by reading our guide, UK and European Union Regulations.
+The Electronic Communications Act states that an electronic signature shall be admissible in evidence in court in relation to any question as to the authenticity of the communication with which the signature is associated.

 EU Directive on a Community Framework for Electronic Signatures